ace-dent/pngslim/readme.txt

 # History

-v1.1 31-Aug-2021
+v1.1 11-Sep-2021
+- Added an early trial with OptiPNG, to losslessly reduce 16 to 8 bit per channel.
+True 16bpc files are still rejected.
 - Added ForceRGBA option.
 Certain applications require PNG files to be in the RGB+Alpha color mode, at the cost of compression.
 Default is off.
 - Added PNG validation: Basic file attributes tested (greater than 67 bytes); File data checked with pngcheck on input and output.
 - Hardened script against malicious filename input (names properly enclosed).
 - Improved script readability: Indented with tabs; More consistent label and variable naming; Expanded FOR loops over multiple lines; Avoid long lines (<80chrs); External commands (executables) are identified with '.exe'.
 - Fixed up typos and small details in Readme.
 - Bundled programs will no longer be UPX compressed.
 The space saving is not necessary and provides a minor speed up.
 Programs' license information added.
 - Added 'pngcheck.exe' program v3.0.3 (25-Apr-2021) for file validation.
+- Updated 'OptiPNG.exe' to v0.7.7 (was v0.6.3).
+Unpacked the distributed file,
+  removing UPX compression.
+Various vulnerability fixes; Upgrades libpng and zlib; Adds options -nx, -strip, -clobber, -debug; Changes the activity display output from STDOUT to STDERR.
 - Updated 'pngrewrite.exe' to version 1.4.0 (was 1.3.0).
 Maintenance release.
 - Updated 'pngout.exe' to 13-Feb-2015 release (was 22-Sep-2009).
 This gives
   better randomness when the -r switch is used; Fixes -f5 to generate block boundaries in a consistent and correct manner; Adds -f6 option to reuse filters line-by-line from a source PNG file.
-- Removed zlib.dll (was v1.2.3, 18-Jul-2005).
-Historically required by advdef.

 v1.0 25-Sep-2009
 - Release of version 1.0, with smarter, more efficient processing!